Find out how to pay your University tuition and accommodation fees, find further opportunities for funding and begin your search for part-time work.

 Are you looking for funding?

-Navigating the different sources of funding can be challenging, so we have created a postgraduate funding database to help you learn more about the different awards available to you.
+It can be challenging to navigate the different sources of funding available, so we have put together a database to help you learn more about the different awards available to you.

-You can filter your search by your level of study, subject and nationality, which means that the results will be of the most relevance to you.
+You can filter your search by level of study, subject and nationality to make sure the results are relevant to you.

-You will also find information on the UK/EU postgraduate loan, which is available for Masters study.
+There is also information about the UK postgraduate loan, which is available for Masters study.

 Search for funding and scholarships